burhanitextile/Store-Customer-Assistant-Ai-Agent-/design_decisions.md

 LangGraph requires explicit state definition.
 The `AgentState` uses `Annotated[list, add_messages]` for the messages field.

 `add_messages` is a **reducer** — instead of overwriting the message list on each node, it appends.
-This means the full conversation history is always preserved and passed to Claude on every LLM call, enabling natural multi-turn reasoning.
+This means the full conversation history is always preserved and passed to gemini on every LLM call, enabling natural multi-turn reasoning.

 ---